Applications are available at the Graduate School of Arts and Science admissions web site.

 The Graduate School of Arts and Science charges tuition on a per-point basis.
 The rate for the 2015-2015 academic year is $1,554 per credit plus registration fees.
 The BER program requires 44 credits for the M.A. degree and Certificate.

 BER awards Marjorie Deane Fellowships in Financial Journalism to several outstanding students.
-All accepted applicants are considered for the fellowships.

-BER also awards tuition scholarships to help defray the total cost of tuition.
+BER also awards some tuition scholarships to help defray the total cost of tuition.
 All applicants are reviewed for their eligibility during the admission process.

-The Department of Journalism has information on sources of aid; additionally the Graduate School of Arts and Science makes available several loan programs for students.
+The Department of Journalism has some information on sources of aid; additionally the Graduate School of Arts and Science makes available several loan programs for students.
 Information is available at the Office of Financial Aid or 212-998-4444.

 International students are eligible to compete for scholarship awards.
 The Department of Journalism encourages international applicants to consider outside funding from their governments or from foundations.
 Many international students enter the M.A. program with Fulbright and other fellowships.